 Users felt that the gamified approach of learning real-time etiquette in the public setting was distracting.
 They felt they could easily be lost without having any information about their location during transit.

 Our users showed a strong affinity in helping each other in the community by sharing their riding experience and the help they received from other riders and people around.

 Iteration & Final Designs

-From our user testing results, we developed our final app designs.
-In our final solution, we made sure to cater towards the wide spectrum of autistic users and their public transit needs.
+Finally, after iterating on the feedback we received from user testing, I led my team to prototype the final concept into app designs.
+And in our final solution, we made sure to address a wide spectrum of autistic users and meet their public transit needs.